caprover/caprover/README.md

 ## Need More Help?

+### Cannot connect <ip_server>:3000?
+There is a whole set of reasons for this.
+First you need to make sure that CaptainDuckDuck is running on your server.
+To check this, ssh to your server and run `docker service ps captain-captain --no-trunc`.
+You might see Captain is getting restarted constantly due to an error.
+Fix the issue and retry.
+See here for example: https://github.com/githubsaturn/captainduckduck/issues/14

+If you don't see any errors, then try `curl localhost:3000 -v`.
+If successful, it's probably your firewall that's blocking the connection.
+See firewall section below.

 ### How to stop and remove Captain?
 See here: https://github.com/githubsaturn/captainduckduck/issues/12

 ### Firewall & Port Forwarding

 Captain uses:
-7946 TCP/UDP for Container Network Discovery
+- 7946 TCP/UDP for Container Network Discovery
-4789 TCP/UDP for Container Overlay Network
+- 4789 TCP/UDP for Container Overlay Network
-2377 TCP/UDP for Docker swarm API
+- 2377 TCP/UDP for Docker swarm API
-3000 TCP for initial Captain Installation (can be blocked once Captain is attached to a domain) 80   TCP for regular HTTP connections
+- 3000 TCP for initial Captain Installation (can be blocked once Captain is attached to a domain)
+- 80   TCP for regular HTTP connections
-443  TCP for secure HTTPS connections
+- 443  TCP for secure HTTPS connections
-996  TCP for secure HTTPS connections specific to Docker Registry
+- 996  TCP for secure HTTPS connections specific to Docker Registry

+Or simply disable firewall entirely.
+In case of an ubuntu server, run `ufw disable`.

 ### Setup Domain and DNS